prof-rossetti/intro-to-python/exercises/modules-and-imports/README.md

 if __name__ == "__main__":

-    print("INVOKING MY MODULE AS A SCRIPT...")
+    print("RUNNING MY MODULE AS A SCRIPT...")

     my_message()